fersiguenza/distributed_llms/Readme.md

 # Small Language Model Project

 This project demonstrates different approaches to working with small language models for specific NLP tasks.
 It includes implementations using Hugging Face Transformers, a distributed system with Kafka, and scripts for pre-training models.
+The main objective is to test different alternatives to avoid training LLMs, in order to have a much more efficient way of deploying small individual machines that can outperform in certain tasks collaborating all together to analyze complex problems

 ## Project Structure